Grains are a staple food in households around the world.

 One cup (148 grams) of whole barley flour provides 14.9 grams of fiber, or 60% of an adults’ DV (25).

 It’s worth noting that barley contains gluten, so it’s unsuitable for a gluten-free diet.

 Summary Whole barley is a healthy whole grain that has been used for thousands of years.
 Only whole (hulled) barley is considered whole grain, while pearled barley is refined.

-Nutritionally, spelt is similar to whole wheat and a rich source of manganese, magnesium, phosphorus, zinc, iron, B vitamins and fiber.
+Nutritionally, spelt is similar to modern whole wheat and a rich source of manganese, magnesium, phosphorus, zinc, iron, B vitamins and fiber.
 However, it has slightly more zinc and protein, compared to whole wheat (26).

-Spelt contains antinutrients, such as phytic acid, which can reduce the absorption of zinc and iron from your gut.
+Like all other grains, spelt contains antinutrients, such as phytic acid, which can reduce the absorption of zinc and iron from your gut.
 This is not a big concern for adults on a balanced diet, as other foods provide more zinc and iron, but it can be a problem for vegetarians and vegans.

 Fortunately, you can reduce antinutrients by sprouting, fermenting or soaking the grains.